EnzoSeason/study-notes/rust/7-struct.md

 - The first parameter of the method **must** be the reference of the structure itself, `&self`.

-We can implement a `setter` function, too.
+We can implement a "setter" function, too.

 ```rust
 impl Shuttle {